 get help - living sober in sober living

 “Where do I go to buy groceries?
 How do I find a doctor?
 Where are the meetings?
 I want to go to IOP, but where are the good ones?
 How do I get around?”

 The best part of recovery is getting your life back.
 And life is FUN!
-Being stuck in addiction helps you forget all the things that your true self enjoyed doing.
+Being stuck in addiction causes us to forget all the things that our true selves enjoyed doing.
 Our addictions became our fun, our “hobbies.”
-There are so many cool things out in the world waiting to be discovered by you.
-Things you had no clue would be so enjoyable!
+There are so many cool things out in the world waiting to be discovered.

 Every couple of weeks, we will try something different as a family.
 Part of learning to live is learning what you like (and maybe don’t like) to do for fun.
 Let’s go to the movies, hiking, out to dinner, to a workout class, to the mall, have a craft party, go to a play, go to a comedy show, indoor skydiving, or even white-water rafting!

 One of the coolest parts about living clean and sober is finding true enjoyment.